weizh888/PokeAlarmWiki/Geofences.md

 ## Instructions

-Create a text file with with a series of at least 2 *latitude,longitude* sets and place this in the same folder as `start_pokealarm.py`.
+Create a text file with with a series of at least 3 *latitude,longitude* sets and place this in the same folder as `start_pokealarm.py`.
+(A minimum of 3 points are required as of PokeAlarm v3.1.)

 **To define a rectangular geofence:**  Use 2 lat/lon sets, with the first set defining the top left of the rectangle, and the second defining the bottom right of the rectangle.